Paths for Referring to an Item in the Module Tree

 Making Structs and Enums Public

-We can also use pub to designate structs and enums as public, but there are a few details extra to the usage of pub with structs and enums.
+We can also use pub to designate structs and enums as public, but there are a few extra details to consider when using pub with structs and enums.

 • If we use pub before a struct definition, we make the struct public, but the struct’s fields will still be private.
 We can make each field public or not on a case-by-case basis.